Multilogin X vs. Octo Browser: Comparing Two Powerful Anti-Detect Browsers

 Cookie robot in Octo Browser

-Additionally, Octo allows you to assign tasks to profiles.
-This feature lets you schedule reminders for planned profile actions, such as launching a profile at a specific time.
+A distinctive feature of Octo Browser is profile tasks.
+With this function, you can set reminders for specific actions — for example, to launch a profile at a scheduled time.
 When the reminder triggers, you’ll receive a corresponding notification in a pop-up window and in the bell menu.

 Kernel Update Speed